crawl/crawl-sdl/Xcode/SDL/pkg-support/Readme SDL Developer.txt

 	or the SDL FAQ.

-	Xcode 2.1+ users may use the templates in TemplatesForXcode folder.
-	Project Builder and Xcode <= 2.0 users will need to use the templates in TemplatesForProjectBuilder folder.

-	We have provided 4 different kinds of SDL templates for Xcode.
+	We have provided 3 different kinds of SDL templates for Xcode and have a different set of templates for each version of Xcode (which generally correspond with a particular Mac OS X version).
 	The installion directory depends on which version of Xcode you have.
+	(Note: These directories may not already exist on your system so you must create them yourself.)

-	For Leopard (Xcode 2.5, 3.0), we recommend you install to:
+	For Leopard and Snow Leopard (Xcode 2.5, 3+), we recommend you install to:
 	/Library/Application Support/Developer/Shared/Xcode/Project Templates/Application

 	For Xcode 1.0 to 2.4,
 	/Library/Application Support/Apple/Developer Tools/Project Templates/Appllcation

-	For Project Builder,
-	/Developer/ProjectBuilder Extras

 	Also note you may place it in per-user locations, e.g.
 	~/Library/Application Support/Developer/Shared/Xcode/Project Templates/Application

+	And for advanced users who have multiple versions of Xcode installed on a single system, you may put each set in a directory with the Xcode version number instead of using "Shared", e.g.
+	/Library/Application Support/Developer/2.5/Xcode/Project Templates/Application
+	/Library/Application Support/Developer/3.1/Xcode/Project Templates/Application
+	/Library/Application Support/Developer/3.2/Xcode/Project Templates/Application

+	Copy each of the SDL/Xcode template directories into the correct location (e.g. "SDL OpenGL Application").
+	Do not copy our enclosing folder into the location (e.g. TemplatesForXcodeSnowLeopard).
+	So for example, in:
+	/Library/Application Support/Developer/Shared/Xcode/Project Templates/Application
+	you should have the 3 folders:
+	SDL Application
+	SDL Cocoa Application
+	SDL OpenGL Application

 	After doing this, when doing a File->New Project, you will see the projects under the Application category.
+	(Newer versions of Xcode have a separate section for User Templates and it will appear in the Application category of the User Templates section.)

 	How to create a new SDL project:

-	1. Open Xcode (or Project Builder)
+	1. Open Xcode
 	2. Select File->New Project
 	3. Select SDL Application
 	4. Name, Save, and Finish